King Warrior Magician Lover: The Four Masculine Archetypes

 • Emotionally detached and stable (not easily swayed, pushed, or pulled)

-The Magician is the Witness of the Experiencer, helping us govern the observing Ego and enabling us to plumb the abyss of the psyche and the unseen worlds.
+The Magician is the Witness of the Experiencer, helping us govern the observing Ego and enabling us to delve into the depths of the psyche and the unseen worlds.

 lover archetype masculine